Fonat (Alendronate Sodium)

 Do not take Fonat if you are pregnant or breastfeeding.
 The medication has not been studied in pregnant or breastfeeding women.
 If you become pregnant while taking Fonat, stop taking the tablets and contact your doctor immediately.

-Esophageal Irritation Risk: Fonat can irritate or burn the food pipe (esophagus) in some people.
-Following the dosing instructions carefully reduces this risk.
+Food Pipe Irritation: Fonat can irritate or burn the food pipe in some people.
+Following proper dosing instructions reduces this risk.

 Drug Interactions